HoussamMRD/Flutter-Firebase/README.md

 # Flutter ToDo App

 A basic to-do app built with Flutter.
-This app has add/delete/update functinality with search for any existing to-do item in the app.
+This app has add/delete/update functinality with search for any existing to-do item in the app, and authentication with firebase Sign & Login pages